Nick8812/tic-tac-toe-reinforcement-learning/README.md

 In this folder you find the following python files:
 - **agent.py**: it contains the *exploration* and *exploitation* features of agent, in addition to the implementation of Q-learning algorithm ([link](https://en.wikipedia.org/wiki/Q-learning)).
 - **config.py**: this is the configuration file to play the tic-tac-toe game (agents' symbol and board value).
 - **envorinment.py**: it contains the tic-tac-toe envorinment where the agent interacts and learns by the experience.
-Its development is based to standard OpenAI Gym API.
+Its development is based to standard OpenAI Gym API ([link](https://gym.openai.com/)).
 So here you can find the main methods, such as *reset* to initialize the game, *step* in order to see the next state after a choosed action, *render* to visualize the tic-tac-toe board and the *close* method.
 - **qlearning.py**: this is the main script which allows to train the agent against a completely random player.
 The agent control parameters are settable at the begging of the script.
 In order to control the reinforcement learning process at every step of every episode, a log is generated and saved in a specific folder named log (and automatically created when you start the training process).
 At the end of the process, the *static* folder is created inside the project folder to save the final state-action Q-value function of the agent.
 - **ui.py**: this script based on tkinter API ([link](https://wiki.python.org/moin/TkInter)) is the game user interface to play against the previously trained agent.
 During the game, you can see at every step, which values the Q function assumes on the board.